ssheffk/tech/svelte-fastapi/REAMDE.md

 ## Conclusion

 With this setup, you’ve successfully dockerized a FastAPI backend and Svelte frontend, integrating them locally using Docker Compose.
 This approach ensures a smooth development workflow and consistent environment across systems.

+You can check out the [GitHub repository](https://github.com/ssheffk/tech) !